BarisAlbayrakIEEE/lock_free/README.md

 1. Threads may spin indefinitely if a counterpart thread fails mid-operation, before setting the expected state accordingly.
 2. Use queue_LF_ring_MPMC alias at the end of the [header file](Concurrent_Queue_LF_Ring_MPMC.hpp) to get the right specialization of Concurrent_Queue and to achieve the default arguments consistently.
-3. As stated in the Progress section, this version does not preserve the FIFO order temporally.
+3. As stated in [Progress](#sec215), this version does not preserve the FIFO order temporally.

 ### 2.1.8.
 TODO <a id='sec218'></a>
 1. The blocking operations (push and pop) back-pressures